There are several types of urinary incontinence. The causes vary depending on the type.

 Temporary incontinence can be caused by:

 Many medications can cause urinary problems, including blood pressure pills, sleeping pills, indigestion remedies, and antidepressants.
 Talk with your doctor if you are suffering from incontinence and are taking any type of medication.

-More permanent incontinence may be classified as one of the following four types.
+More permanent incontinence may be classified as one of the following 4 types.
 Some people have a mixture of these types.
 In some cases, incontinence may have several different causes.
 Sometimes the cause is unclear.